-- Africa is home to both the second largest freshwater lake in the world and longest freshwater lake in the world.
-Lake Victoria, which sits of the borders of Kenya and Tanzania, is the second largest freshwater lake on the globe.
-Lake Victoria is one of the main sources of water for the Nile river.
-Lake Tanganyika is actually the longest lake in the entire world, and by itself it forms the border between the Democratic Republic of the Congo and Tanzania.
+- Africa is home to both the second-largest freshwater lake in the world and the longest freshwater lake in the world.
+Lake Victoria, which sits on the borders of Kenya and Tanzania, is the second-largest freshwater lake on the globe.
+Lake Victoria is one of the main sources of water for the Nile River.
+Lake Tanganyika is actually the longest lake in the entire world, and by itself, it forms the border between the Democratic Republic of the Congo and Tanzania.
 It has a surface area of 32,900 km2 or 12,700 square miles.

 Facts About Africa’s People:

 “Africa changes you forever, like nowhere on Earth.
 Once you have been there, you will never be the same.” — Brian Jackman